lopezzot/ATLHECTB/README.md

 ## Project description
 The project targets a standalone Geant4 simulation of the ATLAS hadronic end-cap calorimeter beam tests to perform Geant4 regression testing, physics lists comparison and validation against test-beam data.
 - Start date: 11 May 2021
-- Status: from v1.0 on ATLHECTB is available for data production
+- Status: from v1.0 on ATLHECTB is available for data production, from v2.0 on ATLHECTB is available on geant-val

 <!--Authors and contacts-->
 ## Authors and contacts